-- Audio messages and video messages only give you the option of expiring after 2 minutes or 30 minutes – no matter what, they’re going to expire and eventually be removed from your device, but if you’re a privacy freak, you’ll want to choose 2 minutes so that after you watch/hear the content they’ll be removed from your chat history.
+- Audio messages and video messages only give you the option of expiring after 2 minutes or never – if you’re a privacy freak, you’ll want to choose 2 minutes so that after you watch/hear the content they’ll be removed from your chat history.

 - Text messages can be set to expire after 30 days, one year, or never – if you care about your privacy and your storage space, you might select 30 days, but if you want to keep a paper trail of the conversation history to reference later on, auto-deleting messages may not be for you.
 Tread carefully.

 - When something “expires,” it is removed from that device; forever.
 You can’t get it back.
 You can, however, save media you receive before it expires, such as video files that you receive in the Messages app that you want to save to your Camera Roll.

 By keeping your messaging history flushed every so often, you will prevent anyone who gets into your device from being able to read all of your messages and see the media that you swap between friends, families, and co-workers.

 Apple wants your valuable personal information to help improve their products.
 This means telling Apple every time you have an error message or something moves too slowly for Apple’s tastes, and this also means giving Apple a snapshot of everything you were doing at the time of the problem, and perhaps even where you were in cases where diagnostic information is collected in the Maps app.